oliveiraleo/LoRa-RSSI-Grabber/README.md

 ### 6- Follow the onscreen instructions

-**NOTE:** Please, be sure the requirements from the section `Requirements` are met in order to correctly run the script
+**NOTE:** Please, be sure that requirements from the section `Requirements` are met in order to correctly run the script

 ## Workflow

 get-mqtt-data > send_control_packets > process_api_data > join_GW_ED_data

-TODO create an image/diagram
+[TODO] create an image/diagram

 ## Component architecture

-TODO put image here
+[TODO] put image here

 ## FAQ

 ### Q1: What makes your project stand out?

-A: It provides a way to obtain RSSI measurements on both sides (ED & GW) of a comunication.
-TODO: Finish this point
+A: It provides a easy and standardized way to obtain RSSI measurements on both sides (ED & GW) of a LoRa communication.

 ### Q2: The gateway is reporting RSSI correctly but the device measurements are frozen/locked.
 What is happenning?